 Near Shenandoah in Page County, Virginia — The American South (Mid-Atlantic)

-Topics.
+Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
-A significant historical date for this entry is May 22, 1865.
+In addition, it is included in the Virginia Civil War Trails series list.
+A significant historical month for this entry is April 1890.

 Location.
-38° 33.762′ N, 78° 36.197′ W. Marker is near Shenandoah, Virginia, in Page County.
-Marker is at the intersection Touch for map.
-Marker is in this post office area: Shenandoah VA 22849, United States of America.
+38° 31.627′ N, 78° 35.694′ W. Marker is near Shenandoah, Virginia, in Page County.
+Marker is at the intersection of Grove Hill River Road (County Route 650) and Crooked Run Road (County Route 603), on the right when traveling west on Grove Hill River Road.
+Located at the Grove Hill Public Boat Landing on the South Fork of the Shenandoah River.
+Touch for map.
+Marker is at or near this postal address: 5700 Grove Hill River Rd, Shenandoah VA 22849, United States of America.
 Touch for directions.

-Regarding Execution of Summers and Koontz.
+Regarding The Burning of Red Bridge.
 This marker is one of several detailing Civil War activities in Page County, Virginia.
 Please see the Page County Civil War Markers link below.

 Also see . . .

 1. Page County Civil War Markers.
 (Submitted on February 25, 2009, by Craig Swain of Leesburg, Virginia.)